scanner-research/scanner/docs/from_source.rst

 Install scannerpy python package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Run the following commands from the top-level directory:
+Run the following command from the top-level directory:

 .. code-block:: bash